JeanCruzC/schedules/README.md

    When prompted, upload the demand Excel file (see assumption below).

 3. Choose the **JEAN** profile from the sidebar to minimise the sum of excess and deficit while keeping coverage near 100%.
-4. Select **JEAN Personalizado** to choose the working days, hours per day and break placement.
-All other solver parameters use the JEAN profile automatically.
+4. Select **JEAN Personalizado** and upload a JSON file describing the custom shifts.
+The solver will not run without this file.

 ## Excel Input